lestrrat-go/gcp-auto-lb-clean/README.md

 GAE appliation to automatically clean up after dangling GCP load balancers

+# CAVEAT EMPTOR

+BEWARE!
+DELETES GCP RESOURCES!
+USE AT YOUR OWN PERIL!

 # DESCRIPTION

 As of this writing (Dec 2017), the following steps almost always leave